American Governors Turn on the CDC After Unanimously Recommending the COVID Shot for Children

-After the ACIP Committee voted 15 to 0 in favor of approving the COVID shot for children, 22 states quickly expressed their disapproval by outlawing COVID vax mandates or plans to bar such mandates.
+Summary：10/29/2022 American governors turn on the CDC after unanimously recommending the COVID shot for children。After the ASIP Committee voted 15 to 0 in favor of approving the COVID shot for children, 22 states quickly expressed their disapproval by outlawing COVID vax mandates or plans to bar such mandates.

-Iowa Governor Kim Reynolds: "Under my watch, there will be no COVID vaccine mandates for kids - period.
-In fact, we signed a law that prevents it.
-It's the parents' decision, not the government's."

-Montana Governor Greg Gianforte: "I trust parents to raise their kids and do what's best for their kid's health.
-On my watch, the State of Montana will not mandate the COVID-19 vaccine."

 FREE email alerts of the most important BANNED videos in the world